camunda/camunda-bpm-examples/deployment/spring-servlet-pa-wildfly/README.md

-# Spring Servlet Process Application (using WildFly)
+# Spring 5 Servlet Process Application (using WildFly)

-This example demonstrates how to deploy a Spring-powered Web application which
+This example demonstrates how to deploy a Spring 5 powered Web application which

   * Includes a `@ProcessApplication` class and some BPMN 2.0 processes
   * Starts a Spring Web application context